 Visit Jira Support documentation for more information on creating Custom Fields.

-Once you've configured your Jira Service Desk integration, you will need to assign it to a contact and make sure that contact is notified when a Check fails.
+- Once you've configured your Jira integration, you will need to assign it to a contact and make sure that contact is notified when a Check fails.

 To add your integration to an existing contact, click on or type the name of the contact into the Assign to Contacts field within the integration setup screen.

-Select Jira Service Desk from the Push Notifications field within the New Contact screen.
+Select the Jira Service Desk option from the Integrations field within the Add Contact screen.